AlexCeleste/bOGL-2/Docs/bOGL.md

 No living project is ever finished.
 There are several ideas for extension to bOGL that will hopefully be implemented at some point in the future, or are currently in progress:

-* A dedicated 2D physics engine module (this is currently under development).
+* A dedicated 2D physics engine module.
 * It might be fun to see bOGL ported to other languages: BlitzMax, Monkey, and Objective-C are all viable and worthwhile targets.
 There isn't much in bOGL that is specific to Blitz Basic (a few things use the built-in typelists, but not much).
+ * A port to Gambit is currently in development.
-* A dedicated single-surface particle engine module.
+* A dedicated single-surface particle engine module. (done but needs documentation)
+* A dedicated 3D collision module. (done but needs documentation)
 * A port to newer OpenGL versions, to provide things like hardware skinning.

 ## <span id="publicapi" />Command reference / API##